Mizhi Randilum

-Mizhi Randilum (English: In both Eyes) is a 2003 Malayalam film written and directed by Ranjith, starring Kavya Madhavan, Indrajith Sukumaran, Jagathy Sreekumar, Sukumari, Dileep, and Revathi.
+Mizhi Randilum (English: In both Eyes) is a 2003 Malayalam romantic drama film written and directed by Ranjith, starring Kavya Madhavan, Indrajith Sukumaran, Jagathy Sreekumar, Sukumari, Dileep, and Revathi.
 The movie was actor Narendra Prasad's last film.

 Plot

 Bhadra is a nurse who is living with her widowed mother, grandmother, and twin sister, Bhama, a medical student.
 Her older brother Achuthankutty is a politician.
 Bhadra falls in love with Arun, a doctor who works with her.
 Arun has a Muslim father and a Hindu mother who agrees to have Bhadra as their daughter-in-law.
 Achuthankutty hates him because his father is a Muslim, causing Arun and Bhadra to break up.

 Meanwhile, Achuthankutty has troubles with a ruthless businessman and moneylender named Krishnakumar who forces him to sell the family house to him.
 Bhadra and Bhama are left to be taken care of by their sister-in-law.
 She meets Krishakumar's sister, Sridevi, who was paralyzed after the death of their parents.
 Krishnakumar falls in love with Bhadra owing to her simplicity and proceeds to marry her.
 Bhadra's life takes a tragic turn when Arun commits suicide, and Bhadra goes into mental shock.
 Krishnakumar decides to take care of the traumatized Bhadra and later marry her.

 The story has a positive ending where Bhadra is seen telling Krishnakumar that she is pregnant.